William Harding le Riche

 William Harding le Riche (21 March 1916 – 31 December 2010) was a South African–born Canadian epidemiologist.
 He was Professor of Epidemiology (emeritus) at the University of Toronto.

-Le Riche was born in Dewetsdorp, Orange Free State, Republic of South Africa and first studied at the University of the Witwatersrand in Johannesburg, where he gained a Bachelor of Science (B.Sc.) in 1936.
+Le Riche was born in Dewetsdorp, Orange Free State, South Africa and first studied at the University of the Witwatersrand in Johannesburg, where he gained a Bachelor of Science (B.Sc.) in 1936.
 He died in Toronto, Ontario, Canada.

 Education

 He was educated at University of the Witwatersrand.B.Sc.
 1936, MB.ChB.
 1943, MD 1949.

 He received a Carnegie Research Grant, Bureau for Education and Social Research, Pretoria 1937-1939.

 Harvard University (Rockefeller fellowship) M.P.H. (cum laude) 1949-50.

 He had an internship at Zulu McCord Hospital, Durban 1944.